Katalin Bogyay

-Katalin Annamária Bogyay (born 20 August 1956) is a Hungarian ambassador, diplomat, journalist and the President of the United Nations Association of Hungary since April 2021.
+Katalin Annamária Bogyay is a Hungarian ambassador, diplomat, and journalist.

+She has been the president of the Hungarian National Commission for UNESCO since January 2026.
+She became president of the United Nations Association of Hungary in April 2021.

 She has been a lecturer at the Corvinus University of Budapest since 2022, and teaching at the Hungarian Diplomatic Academy since 2021.
 In 2021 she founded the Women4Diplomacy movement.
 She served as the 15th Permanent Representative of Hungary to the United Nations in New York (1 January 2015 - 31 December 2020).
 She is the former Ambassador Extraordinary and Plenipotentiary and Permanent Delegate of Hungary to UNESCO (2009–2014) and the President of the 36th session of UNESCO General Conference (2011–2013).

 Early life and education

-Katalin Bogyay was born in Székesfehérvár, Hungary.
+Katalin Annamária Bogyay was born in Székesfehérvár, Hungary.
 She graduated in Economics at the Corvinus University of Budapest and obtained a Master of Arts in Communications from the University of Westminster (London) with Chevening Scholarship.

-Professional career
+Career

-She began her career as a theatre and music critic, later becoming a presenter, producer and senior editor of Music and the Arts at the Hungarian National Television (Magyar Televízió or MTV).
+Bogyay began her career as a theatre and music critic, later becoming a presenter, producer, and senior editor of music and the arts at the Hungarian National Television (Magyar Televízió or MTV).
 Following the fall of communism, in 1990 she became the first Hungarian television personality to be awarded a Know How Fund Scholarship to study media in democracy at the BBC.

 After hosting galas and interviewing celebrities from all over the world, she hosted her own show, Katalin Bogyay and her Guests (2003-2004, MTV/Hungary).
 Bogyay went on to become an international broadcaster and documentary filmmaker, working throughout the 1990s as an independent producer based in London notably for European Business News, BBC Radio, Global Vision Network, MTV, Danube TV.